brunomorenobm/construction-site-clearing/README.md

 #### - Commands

-Each command has a set of actions, needs more action, just include more CommandAction objects, needs more commands, just create an enum item
+Each command has a set of actions, need more action? just include more CommandActions objects.
+Need more commands?, just create an enum item
 I have implemented Observer pattern to have the ability to add more behaviours without change the command.